Trailer Park Boys: The Animated Series

-Trailer Park Boys: The Animated Series is a Canadian adult animated television series created by John Paul Tremblay, Robb Wells, and Mike Smith.
+Trailer Park Boys: The Animated Series is a Canadian adult animated sitcom created by John Paul Tremblay, Robb Wells, and Mike Smith.
 The series is a spin-off and sequel to the 2001 television mockumentary comedy series, Trailer Park Boys, itself a sequel to Mike Clattenburg's 1999 film of the same name.

 Picking up after the events of the original series' twelfth season, The Animated Series continues to follow the misadventures of a group of trailer park residents, some of whom are ex-convicts, living in the fictional Sunnyvale Trailer Park in Dartmouth, Nova Scotia.

 The series premiered on Netflix on March 31, 2019.
 A second season was released on May 22, 2020.